WinDirStat

 WinDirStat is a free and open-source graphical disk usage analyzer for Microsoft Windows.
 It presents a sub-tree view with disk-use percentage alongside a usage-sorted list of file extensions that is interactively integrated with a colorful graphical display (a treemap).
-Created as an open-source project released under the GNU GPL, it was developed using Visual C++/MFC 7.0 and distributed using SourceForge.
+Created as an open-source project released under the GNU GPL, it was developed using Visual C++/MFC and distributed using GitHub.
 The project was inspired by SequoiaView, an application based on research done by the Visualization Section of the Faculty of Mathematics and Computer Science at the Technische Universiteit Eindhoven.

 Popularity

-WinDirStat has been downloaded more than 9.2 million times from the official source since the original release in October 2003.
-As of July 2014, it was the second most downloaded "Filesystems" software on SourceForge, with more than 13,000 downloads per week.
+WinDirStat was downloaded more than 9 million times from the official source since its original release in October 2003 through 2011.

+As of August 2024, it was the third most downloaded "Filesystems" software on SourceForge, with more than 54,000 downloads per week.

 Project status

-Development stopped for some time after a release in September 2007.
-Development was resumed in May 2009, and the code was updated in 2016.
+As of early 2024, the project has been very active and released its first new version after many years.

 Source code

-Source code is provided for all released versions on the SourceForge page in ZIP format.
+Source code is provided for all released versions on the GitHub page in ZIP format.

-WinDirStat is developed via Mercurial revision control.
+WinDirStat is developed via Git revision control.